-Apple’s vision guides the company’s decision-making, strategic management, and operations.
+Apple’s vision guides the company’s decision-making, strategic management and operations.
 It ensures that every decision moves the company closer to achieving its mission and goals.
-The statement consists of two components:
+The statement has two components:

-Leading in Product Design: from iPhones, iPads, iPods, Macs, microchips, and more, Apple brings high-quality products to market.
-The company strives to maintain its leadership in product design and development by driving innovations.
+Leading in product design: from iPhones, iPads, iPods, Macs, microchips and more, Apple brings high-quality products to market.
+The company strives to maintain its leadership in product design and development by driving innovation.
 In April 2021, Apple unveiled the new iPad Pro with an industry-leading M1 chip and ultra-fast 5G.
-Apple’s proprietary M1 French fries push the limits of iPad Pro performance, making it the fastest device of its kind.
-The new iPad Pro is 5G-ready and can reach speeds of up to 4 Gbps.
+Apple’s proprietary M1 French fries push the boundaries of iPad Pro performance, making it the fastest device of its kind.
+The new iPad Pro is 5G capable and can reach speeds of up to 4 Gbps.
 5G is the future.
-So Apple can count on this next-generation iPad to defend its global leadership position for many years to come.
+So Apple can be confident that this next-generation iPad will defend its global leadership position for many years to come.

 Also, Read Netflix Mission Statement in a Simplified Way.